How to Write an Awesome Thesis Statement

 At university, one of the assignments you’ll be frequently tasked with is writing essays.
 They’re inescapable as a student, and you likely have already written many throughout your time in school already.
 However, one of the key components of a successful (and high-scoring) essay is a good thesis statement.
 You may have heard your teachers over the years emphasize the importance of a thesis statement in the papers you’ve written, but as you progress in college, it’s even more important that your papers are guided by this important element.

-It’s pretty simple in theory: a thesis statement is a statement that describes what you’re going to discuss in your essay or paper, usually appearing at the end of your introduction paragraph.
+It’s pretty simple in theory: a thesis statement is a statement that describes what you’re going to discuss in your essay, usually appearing at the end of your introduction paragraph.
 Per Rasmussen College, it “clearly identifies the topic being discussed” and “should only cover what is being discussed in the paper and is written for a specific audience.”
-It’s usually once sentence (sometimes two) and it should give your reader an indication of what’s to come in your paper.
+It’s usually one sentence (sometimes two) and it should give your reader an indication of what’s to come in your paper.

 Without a thesis statement, you’re unlikely to meet the requirements of your assignment, and therefore, won’t be able to get a good grade.
 But having a thesis is more than just helpful in completing the assignment at hand — it’s a crucial tool for guiding your reader through your argument.
 To help you get an A on your next paper, we’re providing three tips for how to write an awesome thesis statement, including examples.